ValentinFunk/Pointshop2-Docs/developer/index.rst

 #. **Avoid global variables**: Use local variables or create a single global table for your addon to store globals.
 This avoids cluttering the global namespace, is faster and avoids conflicts.

 #. **Avoid direct database queries**: Pointshop 2 makes heavy use of LibK as a database abstraction layer.
 This enables easy swapping of the databases and makes it possible to avoid many security issues.
 While you are not required to use LibK models you are encouraged to do so as it automates table creation and removal and allows you to hook into the export, import and backup mechanisms of Pointshop 2 without additional work.

-#. **Allow users to reset the DLC**: Add an option that will reset the DLC.
-In case there are problems this create an easy fallback.

 Getting Started
 ***************